mesumbinshaukat/Private-Search-Engine/RULES.md

 ### DI2: Five Day Maximum Age
 Data older than 5 days must be automatically purged.
 No exceptions.

-### DI3: Minimum 1000 Records Per Category Per Day
+### DI3: Minimum Record Count Per Category
-Each daily index must contain at least 1000 valid, live records per category.
+Each daily index must contain at least a minimum number of valid, live records per category (default: 5).
 If this threshold cannot be met, the system must log failure and not upload incomplete data.

 ### DI4: Canonical URL Deduplication
 Duplicate detection is based on canonical URLs and content hashes.
 The same content must never appear twice in a single category index.